February 20, 2026

 2. Analyze your workforce demographics, benefits needs, and preferences

-If you don’t have anonymous employee health data to consider already.
-In that case, you may consider sending out surveys or questionnaires or conducting voluntary health risk assessments to get insights into common health issues or needs among your employees.
+If you don’t have anonymous employee health data to consider, send surveys or conduct voluntary health risk assessments to gain insights into common health issues or needs among your employees.

 And don’t forget to look at how your current benefits are actually being used.
 Are there some that have higher or lower utilization rates than was expected?
 If so, is there a problem causing that that can be fixed, or is this just an indication that it’s more worth investing in different benefits?